 On May 24th, the grey clouds that had covered us for days finally parted and, as they left, a storm churned off the coast.
 I went out after work while the light was strong and stopped at a number of spots to capture the not too distant storm.

 This image came from a stop at a home along Ocean Avenue.
 I’ve photographed from this spot before and am always amazed at how much the same scene can vary based on weather conditions.
-This time, I decided to focus on Tinkers Island in the distance as the light was best at […]
+This time, I decided to focus on Tinkers Island in the distance as the light was best at the […]

 It still amazes me that Gerry island can appear so isolated at high tide and yet twice a day, as if by magic, a road appears linking us with this small island in Little Harbor.
 This image was taken on April 3rd after a sunrise shoot that took place at Hammond Park.
 The sun seemed to take forever to rise and I took advantage by driving over to Doaks Lane after finishing my shooting at the park.

-For this image, I decided to include a good deal of water in the foreground to highlight the isolation of the island but […]
+For this image, I decided to include a good deal of water in the foreground to highlight the isolation of the island but also […]

 On Friday, the grey skies that had dominated for days on end finally threatened to break.
 As I drove home after work, I noted some dramatic skies with amazing cloud formations taking shape and decided to head out as soon as I could.
 I stopped home long enough to grab my camera and tripod and then made my way out to Marblehead Neck.
 I stopped at a number of spots along the way and will share those in the days to come.
-One of my final destinations was Castle Rock where I took this view after the more classic […]
+One of my final destinations was Castle Rock where I took this view after the more classic one […]

 While this image was not taken during the same outing as the four others shared this week, it was also taken on that same Wednesday in Marblehead.
 I had returned home and started working on the images you’ve seen already when the sky started to turn again and I began to wonder if we might be treated to a great sunset.
 I had trouble deciding where to go but found myself at Preston beach just as the sun dipped below the clouds.
 When it did, it lit up Rams and Tinker’s Islands in a great reddish glow.